ksu-cs-textbooks/cis400/content/D-milestones/08-point-of-sale-milestone-3.md

     4. A `PropertyChanged` event noting the `Total` property has changed
     5. A `PropertyChanged` event noting the `Calories` property has changed
 * Removing an `IOrderItem` from the `Order` should trigger:
-    1. A `CollectionChanged` event noting the addition of a new item
+    1. A `CollectionChanged` event noting the removal of the item
     2. A `PropertyChanged` event noting the `Subtotal` property has changed
     3. A `PropertyChanged` event noting the `Tax` property has changed
     4. A `PropertyChanged` event noting the `Total` property has changed